Rachel Daquis

 Rachel Anne Lopez Daquis (born December 13, 1987) is a Filipino volleyball player.
 She graduated from the Far Eastern University where she took up Business Management.
 She was also the team captain of the PLDT HOME TVolution women's team that played in the 2014 Asian Women's Club Volleyball Championship.
 She is a former team captain of the FEU Lady Tamaraws in her collegiate years, where she was given the title "Queen Tamaraw".
 She played in the Philippine Super Liga (PSL) with the Cignal HD Spikers and is the PSL's brand ambassador for 2018 to 2019.
-In 2020, her team Cignal HD Spikers transfers to Premier Volleyball League.
+In 2021, Cignal transferred to the Premier Volleyball League.

 Career

 Daquis entered the volleyball scene when she was still in high school in Juan Sumulong Memorial Junior College in Rizal.
 She joined the FEU Lady Tamaraws and achieved her first championship during the 2008 UAAP Volleyball championships.
 She also played as guest player for Ateneo Lady Eagles and led the team to first runner up during the 10th season of the Shakey's V-League.
 Playing with Philippine Army from the Shakey's V-League Season 10 Open Conference, she won the SOS Clear Skin In & Out of the Court award.
 In the 11th season of the Shakey's V-League, Daquis led the team to the championship.
 In the Philippine Super Liga 2013 Grand Prix Conference, she won the PSL Face Off while playing for TMS-Philippine Army.
 On May 1, 2015 in Boracay, Daquis played with Cha Cruz, Michele Gumabao, and Gretchen Ho, winning the Nestea Beach Volleyball.

 In June 2015, she was one of the athletes who participated in the 2015 Southeast Asian Games in Singapore.
 During that time she was featured in newspapers in Singapore.
 On June 30, 2015, Daquis was chosen to be part of PSL Manila which would participate in the FIVB World Club Women's Championship happening on October 18–23, 2016 in Manila.
 She played for Ateneo Lady Eagles in 2013.
 She also played as Guest Player for FEU Lady Tamaraws in the Shakey's V-League in 2014.
 While playing for Generika-Army, she won the PSL Face Off of the Philippine Super Liga All Filipino Conference 2014.

+In 2017, Daquis joined the Cignal HD Spikers.
+In 2021, her team transferred from Philippine Super Liga to the Premier Volleyball League.

+After a year-long hiatus, Daquis joined the Farm Fresh Foxies in October 2024.